 How much does a Construction Estimator make?

-Construction estimators play a key role in the building industry.
+Construction estimators play a key role in the building process.
 They calculate the costs of materials, labor, and equipment needed for a project.
-This job requires careful planning and attention to detail.
-The average yearly salary for a construction estimator is around $88,689.
-This means that many estimators earn a good living.
+Their work helps keep projects within budget.
+The average yearly salary for a construction estimator is $89,399.
+This is a solid income for those in this field.

 What are the highest paying cities for a Construction Estimator?